chochain/nanoFORTH/docs/n4_2_how.md

 ### Exercise

-Right after reading any FORTH language tutorial, you will notice that words of nanoFORTH, unlike most are 31-character, are all 3 characters or less.
-For a start, I like to be brief.
-Our target platform is a very small MCU and our application has probably a dozen of functions.
-Aside from easier to read, it has benefit in simplifying some internal handling.
+Right after reading any FORTH language tutorial, you probably will notice that length of a word of nanoFORTH, unlike most are 31-character, is 3 characters or less.
+This departs from standard FORTHs and begs the question of whether nanoFORTH is truly a FORTH.
+Well, our target platform is a very small MCU and our application has probably a dozen of functions.
+Aside from easier to type, it has benefit in simplifying some internal handling.
 The theory says that our brain is pretty good at filling the gap.
 So, hopefully, with a little bit creativity, our code can be clean and still maintainable.
+To qualify it as a FORTH or not, probably doesn't matter that much so long as it behaves well, runs fast enough, and useful for our needs.

 * now some fancy stuffs, to see what nanoFORTH did, turn the tracing flag on and try everything we did in privious page
 > 1 TRC ⏎<br/>